airbytehq/airbyte/docs/contributing-to-airbyte/issues-and-requests.md

 #### Report a Bug

 Bug reports help us make Airbyte better for everyone.
-We provide a preconfigured template for bugs to make it very clear what information we need.
-Check if the bug was [already reported](https://github.com/airbytehq/airbyte/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug) before raising a new one to make sure you're not raising a duplicate.
+We provide a preconfigured template for reporting bugs to make it very clear what information we need.
+To avoid duplicate reports, check if the bug was [already reported](https://github.com/airbytehq/airbyte/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug) before raising a new one.

 #### Request new Features or a Connector